Public Health Post.

 Together, we are helping to drive—and reshape—the national dialogue on public health concerns.

-“Our goal is to share with readers a wide range of public health topics that speak to the conditions under which we live, the challenges of different populations across the country, and the range of social, cultural, and economic environments that make us healthy or unhealthy,” says Michael Stein, executive editor of PHP and chair of the Department of Health Law, Policy & Management at SPH.
+“Our goal is to share with readers a wide range of public health topics that speak to the conditions under which we live, the challenges of different populations across the country, and the range of social, cultural, and economic environments that make us healthy or unhealthy,” says Michael Stein, editor-at-large of PHP and chair of the Department of Health Law, Policy & Management at SPH.
 “No other single media site finds and publishes the stories that we do.”

 Your gifts can help advance the mission of Public Health Post in many ways, such as by sponsoring fellowships to train the next generation of public health scholars and journalists.